 • Bokentotter: his book was reviewed and said to be "tendentious Modernist ideology masquerading as history" by Professor Toner.

 • Wilhelm: his book was called a “theological deception” at Catholic Culture.

 • Dwyer: A chapter in this book was critiqued as having “strong roots in a Marxist sociology of knowledge.”

 b.
 Modernism and Marxism form part of the doctrinal confusion and the flight from truth that characterized what is now called the Post-Vatican Crisis, a period of misinterpreting the actual documents of the Vatican II.
 The Church has also taught that in some aspects of liberation theology, there are “deviations… damaging to the faith.”

 2. On the poor and Liberation Theology.
 One of the latest notifications or admonishments of the Vatican to a liberation theologian stated that it issued the document as a service "to the people of God, and particularly to the simple and poorest members of the Church."
-They emphasized the people's "right to know the truth...about Christ," and therefore their corresponding duty to intervene.
+The Vatican emphasized the people's "right to know the truth...about Christ," and therefore its corresponding duty to admonish the liberation theologian.
 The notification was premised on Benedict XVI's teaching that "the first poverty among people is not to know Christ."

 The Catholic Church it should be noted is one of the largest pro-poor organizations --if not the largest-- in the world.

 3. On the Primacy of Conscience.